DavidArmstrong/SCL3300/README.md

   1) The SCL3300 inclinometer will require a bidrectional level shifter to interface the SPI pins to 5 volt devices, such as the Arduino Uno.
   2) A pull-up resistor may be required on the Chip/Slave Select line of the SCL3300.
 A typical resistor value of 4.7k ohms should connect this pin to +3.3 volts.
   3) Be sure to connect the SCL3300 DVIO pin to +3.3 volts as well.
 This pin powers the digital pins.
+  4) There is a small, but significant, library change starting with Version 3.0.0.
+This requires a one-line addition to any older sketches when using this updated SCL3300 library.
+All the example sketches have been updated to include the addtional code.
+(The backwards incompatibility is due to the improved error detection and handling design.)

 For an Arduino Uno, the default SPI pins are as follows:
 SCK - Digital Pin 13